reynabxr/Amigos/README.md

 ## 🚀 Amigos Deployment Guide

 Let's guide you through setting up the project locally, to deploy and test Amigos!
-Note that our app is built to run on iOS devices.
+Note that our app is built to run on iOS devices / iOS simulator, hence you will need a MacBook to run this app.

 ### 🔑 Prerequisites